deezer/MultilingualMusicGenreEmbedding/data_preparation/readme.md

 python data_preparation/step7_create_tries.py
 ```

-### Step 8: Generate normalized undirected genre graphs for the 2 experiments.
-For the English only experiment, create a new music genre graph from the English DBpedia and the AcousticBrainz taxonomies (lastfm, discogs and tagtraum)
+### Step 8: Generate normalized undirected genre graphs for the 2 experiments (multilingual and acousticbrainz)
+For the English only experiment, create a new music genre graph from the English DBpedia and the [AcousticBrainz](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/) taxonomies (lastfm, discogs and tagtraum)

 Important: make sure that acousticbrainz folder containing the stats files for each taxonomy is downloaded and positioned in the data/ folder (e.g. discogs.csv.stats)
 ```